kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets-tldr.md

 The only one that causes a problem is that when the `SDK_CALLBACK_URL` is not set, the server will fail to start.

-The line of code looks something like:
+The line of code looks /something like:

 ```python
 self.callback_url = os.environ['SDK_CALLBACK_URL']